brechmos-stsci/distributed-computing/celery/README.md

 > Celery is an asynchronous task queue/job queue based on distributed message passing.
 It is focused on real-time operation, but supports scheduling as well.
 >
 > The execution units, called tasks, are executed concurrently on a single or more worker servers using multiprocessing, Eventlet, or gevent.
 Tasks can execute asynchronously (in the background) or synchronously (wait until ready).
+>
+> Task queues are used as a mechanism to distribute work across threads or machines.
+>
+> A task queue’s input is a unit of work called a task.
+Dedicated worker processes constantly monitor task queues for new work to perform.
+>
+> Celery communicates via messages, usually using a broker to mediate between clients and workers.
+To initiate a task the client adds a message to the queue, the broker then delivers that message to a worker.
+>
+> A Celery system can consist of multiple workers and brokers, giving way to high availability and horizontal scaling.

 These are notes on how to get Celery running on a computer or multiple computers.